 You should also know that the mammogram is very good at detecting small and subtle abnormalities that develop over time.
 It is therefore, very important to bring previous mammograms with you.
 The radiologist is looking for small changes, which by themselves may be unremarkable, but may be very significant if they were not there one or two years ago.

 2D Digital Mammography is the most common breast imaging method used in Australia.
 There are some patients for whom 3D Mammogrpahy (also known as Breast Tomosynthesis) is particularly suitable for example higher-risk patients compared with 2D Mammography.

 3D Mammography examinations allow the breast tissue to be examined in thin ‘layers’, typically 1mm thick.
 This helps see through overlapping structures that may mimic or hide lesions on a conventional Mammogram.

-North Coast Radiology currently has 3D Mammogram technology at its Lismore Women’s Imaging Branch.
+3D Mammogram technology is available at Lismore Women’s Imaging and Grafton.

 Do Men have Mammograms?

 Yes, Men can and often do have Mammograms.
 Men may have “lumps” in the breast, as women do.
 Most often, as with women, these lumps are not cancer, but caused by hormonal changes in the body.
 Rarely, a male breast lump may be malignant.
 One percent of all breast cancers occur in men.